-NOTE 17 - EMPLOYEE BENEFIT PLAN
+NOTE 18 - EMPLOYEE BENEFIT PLAN

-Justice has a 401(k) Profit Sharing Plan (the Plan) for employees who have completed six months of service.
+Justice has a 401(k) Profit Sharing Plan (the Plan) for non-union employees who have completed six months of service.
 Justice provides a matching contribution up to 4% of the contribution to the Plan based upon a certain percentage on the employees' elective deferrals.
 Justice may also make discretionary contributions to the Plan each year.
-Contributions made to the Plan amounted to \$63,000 and \$60,000 during the years ended June 30, 2012 and 2011, respectively.
+Contributions made to the Plan amounted to \$56,000 and \$63,000 during the years ended June 30, 2013 and 2012, respectively.